10 great examples of Drupal 8 websites

 We’re a little biassed since we built it (together with US agency Phase2), but Arsenal.com is one of our favourite Drupal 8 sites.
 Don’t just take our word for it, though!
-It’s also a firm favourite with Drupal founder Dries Buytaert, and it won the 2018 People's Voice Webby Award (hailed as 'the internet's highest honour' by the New York Times).
+It’s also a firm favourite with Drupal founder Dries Buytaert and football fans, as the winner of the 2018 People’s Voice Webby Award.

 The beauty of Arsenal.com is that many of its star features take advantage of standard, out-of-the-box Drupal 8 modules such as Blocks & Views as well as harnessing the underlying power of the Symfony components now available in Drupal 8 as standard to open up new opportunities to integrate with external APIs.

 Aside from its rich feature set, Drupal 8’s ‘API first’ philosophy and support for third-party plug-ins was hugely attractive to Arsenal as it looks to integrate more third-party systems and develop application programming interfaces (APIs) to enhance the fan experience.

-As David Savage, Arsenal's core platform product manager, puts it, the club need a CMS that would ‘in time, be delivering content to devices, platforms, and channels that don’t currently exist'.
-With support for both new and traditional modes of content delivery, Drupal 8 was the ideal choice.
+As David Savage, Arsenal's core platform product manager, puts it, the club needed a CMS that would ‘in time, be delivering content to devices, platforms, and channels that don’t currently exist'.
+And with support for both new and traditional modes of content delivery, Drupal 8 was the ideal choice.

 Key features of the website include single sign-on for social media and membership (Gigya), a mobile-first design, and implementation of the likes of RESTful , Advanced Page Expiration, and the AMP Theme to expose the site’s rich content over multiple channels (mobile apps and responsive web) in the fastest and most efficient way.

 2. Imperial War Museums

-Imperial War Museums recently took the decision to upgrade its website from Drupal 7 to Drupal 8, and the results are impressive.
+Imperial War Museums, a client of ours, recently took the decision to upgrade its website from Drupal 7 to Drupal 8, and the results are impressive.
 The new website provides a compelling online experience and acts as a virtual museum, featuring a rich library of war photography, war stories, and exhibition details.